-Hyperhidrosis is a medical condition where there is excessive sweating caused by overactive sweat glands.
-People with hyperhidrosis may sweat even when it is cool or when they are at rest.
-It usually affects the hands, feet and underarms (axilla)
+Hyperhidrosis is a medical condition which involves excessive sweating caused by overactive sweat glands.
+People who experience hyperhidrosis may sweat even when it is cool or when they are at rest.
+The condition usually affects the hands, feet and underarms (axilla)

 This is a common condition.
 This uncontrollable sweating causes significant physical and emotional stress as well as frequently leading to social avoidance.